SortaCore/MMF2Exts/README.md

 for example [GetProcessIdOfThread()](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-getprocessidofthread) is Vista+.
 If you want to use later OS functions at cost of compatibility, you can change the targeting by switching the Platform Toolset to non-XP and redefining WINVER and \_WIN32\_WINNT to a number from [here](https://docs.microsoft.com/en-us/cpp/porting/modifying-winver-and-win32-winnt).

+### Android targeting ###
+To target Android, in the Visual Studio Installer, under Individual Components tab, you need to enable "C++ Android development tools".
+That should be all you need.

+For more details on Android, such as pitfalls, features and setting up debugging, make sure you read the Android section of the [MultiTarget guide](DarkEdif/%23MFAs%20and%20documentation/DarkEdif%20MultiTargeting.md) under DarkEdif documentation.

+You don't need the Fusion Android exporter to build Android extensions, but you'll be unable to test your extensions without it.

+### iOS targeting ####
+To target iOS, in the Visual Studio Installer, under Individual Components tab, you need to enable "C++ iOS development tools".
+That should be all you need.

+For more details on iOS, such as pitfalls, features and setting up debugging, make sure you read the iOS section of the [MultiTarget guide](DarkEdif/%23MFAs%20and%20documentation/DarkEdif%20MultiTargeting.md) under DarkEdif documentation.

+iOS development requires you to have a Mac, with vcremote installed.
+Follow Microsoft's guide on linking your Visual Studio to a Mac running XCode [here](https://docs.microsoft.com/en-us/cpp/cross-platform/install-and-configure-tools-to-build-using-ios?view=msvc-160).
+An iMac from late 2012 or above is necessary; you need XCode 10.2 for compatibilty with Visual Studio, which is Mac OS Mojave and later.
+Since the latest Mac OS "Big Sur" runs on 2014 and later Macs, you may want to get a 2014+ instead.

+You don't need the Fusion iOS exporter to build iOS extensions, but you'll be unable to test your extensions without it.

+DarkEdif will automatically package your built Android files into a encoded EXT file in the MFX\\Data\\Runtime\\iPhone folder.
+This file is valid, but Fusion does not look for third-party extensions, so you'll have to manually add both the framework and the code files in XCode, which thankfully takes less than a minute.

 ### Using a single project ###
 For exporting a single project, you will need to download the project folder, the Lib, and the Inc folder.